cedricziel/dokku-deployment-keys/README.md

 ## How does it work?

-On installation, this plugin generates a pair of SSH Keys (rsa, 2048b) and will echo the resulting public key.
+On installation, this plugin generates a pair of SSH Keys (rsa, 2048b).
+The key can be shown via the `deploymentkeys:show` command.
 You can add this public key to your VCS Provider-which often allow read-only SSH keys to be added to a project for CI.

 The exact command used for the key generation is `ssh-keygen -q -t rsa -b 2048 -f "$shared_key_folder/id_rsa" -N ""`